InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/01-dynamic/index.rst

 Dynamic Objects
 ===============

-Dinamic objects are structures similar to properties and methods during excecution but not during building.
-This helps to create objects whicha are not static by type or format.
+Dynamic objects are structures similar to properties and methods during excecution but not during building.
+This helps to create objects which are not static by type or format.
 Having created an instance of such object makes possible to bind a set of properties to it; having assigned a link to the dynamic object, one can refer to yet non-described properties.
 This behavior is made possible by 'late binding' with assitance of keyword ``dynamic``.
 Basic usage of dynamic objects is processing of non-structured and non-formalized data.

 Creating Dynamic Objects